Welcome to UMBS, a unique research and educational resource of the University of Michigan since 1909!

 U.S. mail is delivered once daily, Mon-Sat.
 Each Biological Station resident will have a mailbox located in the Mailroom adjacent to the Store.
 Residents must make their own arrangements for pick-up and payment of outgoing shipments of UPS, FedEX, etc. Your mailing address while at the Station will be:

 Pellston, MI 49769

 For safety and emergency purposes, if you are going to be absent from camp overnight, please inform someone in the administration office.

 Cell phone coverage at the Station can be spotty.
 While the best reception currently seems to be with Verizon, most major carriers have some coverage.
-Courtesy phones (located in the Dorm Lounge and Lakeside Lab) are available for incoming calls, free local calls, or using a phone card or reverse charges for long-distance.
+Courtesy phones (located in the Dorm Lounge and Lakeside Lab) are available for incoming calls, free local calls, or for use with a phone card or reversing charges for long-distance.
 Numbers will be posted, or ask at the office.
 If you wish, make arrangements with the local phone company to have personal phones installed at your own expense.
 Office phones are for business use and emergencies only.
 You may send and receive faxes in the office but you will need your own phone card.

 The area outside the front of the dining hall is the social center of the Biological Station as people gather for meals, mail, shopping at the store, volleyball, or simply to hang out.

 |*Sunday Brunch (served in place of lunch)||10:30-11:30 a.m.|

 The dining hall serves three meals per day every day except Sunday (two meals) according to the schedule above.
 Every meal includes a vegetarian option.